-Pinning almost the exact centre of the island is La Cumbre – the name of the shield volcano itself, made almost entirely out of fluid lava flows.
+Pinning almost the exact center of the island is La Cumbre – the name of the shield volcano itself made almost entirely out of fluid lava flows.
 This active behemoth stands at about 1,475 meters (4,842 feet) and dominates all other nearby volcanoes by being the most active volcano in the entire Galapagos archipelago.

-Eruptions have been known to last anywhere from a single day to up to two weeks in total and have never once been recorded as being fatal or harmful to any human beings.
-Yacht La Pinta will be fortunate enough to get a glimpse of said eruption from the western side of Isabela Island while at the Sombrero Chino visitor site scheduled for tomorrow (Tuesday, August 5th 2017).
+Eruptions have been known to last anywhere from a single day to up to two weeks in total and have never once been recorded as being fatal or harmful to any human being.
+Yacht La Pinta will be fortunate enough to get a glimpse of the said eruption from the western side of Isabela Island while at the Sombrero Chino visitor site scheduled for tomorrow (Tuesday, August 5th, 2017).